Quasi-Trefftz spaces for a second order time-harmonic Maxwell's equation: definition and dimension: Conclusion

 and this then implies that $ \mathbb V^3 = {\mathbb I}^*\oplus\mathbb H\oplus {\mathbb S}^*$.
 Moreover, as in the scalar case, the highest-order derivative terms in $\mathcal L_M$ play a crucial role in this work.
 Here the component-wise version of the operator $\mathcal L_3\circ\mathcal L_1$, denoted $\overrightarrow{\mathcal L_3\circ\mathcal L_1}$, comes into play to leverage the unique decomposition assuming that $\mathcal L_2 \circ\mathcal L_2=-\overrightarrow{\mathcal L_3\circ\mathcal L_1}+\mathcal L_1\circ\mathcal L_3$.
 However, unlike in the scalar case, differential operators between spaces of polynomial vector fields are not necessarily surjective, and in particular $\mathcal L_2 \circ\mathcal L_2$ is not surjective.
 The well documented divergence condition is a consequence of the exact sequence definition: $\mathcal R(\mathcal L_2)=\ker \mathcal L_3$, therefore $\mathcal L_M\varphi=0$ implies that $\epsilon\varphi\in\ker\mathcal L_3$.
 This fact, together with the unique decomposition, can then be used to express $\mathcal L_M\varphi=0$ equivalently as the combination of a divergence-free condition for the full vector field $\varphi$ and a differential equation in which the only second order term is the $\overrightarrow{\mathcal L_3\circ\mathcal L_1}$ operator acting only on the $\mathbb S^*$ component.
 This combined expression now shares with the scalar case the fact that the highest-order derivative operators, acting between well-chosen spaces, are surjective.

 This fact, leveraged in the quasi-Trefftz setting, is precisely the corner stone of the present study of the quasi-Trefftz space $\mathbb Q\mathbb T_p$ for Maxwell's equation $\mathcal L_M\varphi=0$.

-The work presented in Section \ref{sec:GDC}, Section \ref{sec:HD} and Section \ref{ssec:restr} is independent of the variable coefficient $\epsilon$ and could be used to study different formulations of Maxwell's equations.
+The work presented in Section \ref{sec:GDC}, Section \ref{sec:HD}, Section \ref{ssec:restr} and Appendix \ref{sec:StandPol} is independent of the variable coefficient $\epsilon$ and could be used to study different formulations of Maxwell's equations.
 One particular direction of interest for future development is the study of polynomial quasi-Trefftz spaces for a first order formulation of Maxwell's equations.